Algebraic Geometry over $C^\infty$-rings: -rings C∞-rings

-Dubuc \cite{Dubu2}, \cite[Def.~11]{Dubu3} calls fair ideals {\it ideals of local character}, and Moerdijk and Reyes \cite[I.4]{MoRe2} call them {\it germ determined}, which has now become the accepted term.
-Fair $C^\iy$-rings are also sometimes called {\it germ determined\/ $C^\iy$-rings}, a more descriptive term than `fair', but the definition of germ determined $C^\iy$-rings $\fC$ in \cite[Def.~I.4.1]{MoRe2} does not require $\fC$ finitely generated, so does not equate exactly to our fair $C^\iy$-rings.
-By Dubuc \cite[Prop.~1.8]{Dubu2}, \cite[Prop.~12]{Dubu3} any finitely generated ideal $I$ is fair, so $\fC$ finitely presented implies $\fC$ fair.
-We write $\CRingsfa$ for the full subcategory of fair $C^\iy$-rings in~$\CRings$. \end{dfn}
+Dubuc \cite{Dubu2}, \cite[Def.~11]{Dubu3} calls fair ideals {\it ideals of local character},\I{ideal in C-ring@ideal in $C^\iy$-ring!of local character} and Moerdijk and Reyes \cite[I.4]{MoRe2} call them {\it germ determined},\I{ideal in C-ring@ideal in $C^\iy$-ring!germ-determined} which has now become the accepted term.
+Fair $C^\iy$-rings are also sometimes called {\it germ determined\/ $C^\iy$-rings},\I{C-ring@$C^\iy$-ring!germ determined} a more descriptive term than `fair', but the definition of germ determined $C^\iy$-rings $\fC$ in \cite[Def.~I.4.1]{MoRe2} does not require $\fC$ finitely generated, so does not equate exactly to our fair $C^\iy$-rings.
+By Dubuc \cite[Prop.~1.8]{Dubu2}, \cite[Prop.~12]{Dubu3} any finitely generated ideal $I$ is fair, so $\fC$ finitely presented\I{C-ring@$C^\iy$-ring!finitely presented} implies $\fC$ fair.
+We write $\CRingsfa$\G[CRingsfa]{$\CRingsfa$}{category of fair $C^\iy$-rings} for the full subcategory of fair $C^\iy$-rings in~$\CRings$. \end{dfn}